frommberger/mobile4D-docs/general.rst

 To account for both types of verifications, mobile4D tracks every single verification.
 In general, every user can verify any report.

 **Current implementation:** The number of verifications and the highest administrative verification rank are shown.
 A push notification on "verified" is possible, but currenly disabled.
+Crowd verification is not implemented yet.

+**Note:** As mobile4D has not been rolled out to non-administrative users yet, verification did not play a greater role in the current deployment.

 **See also:** `Acknowledgement / Seen`_